bids-standard/bids-specification/CONTRIBUTING.md

   This then makes it easier to track with git where a change happened in the text.

-- Similarly try to use "hard word wrapping": if a sentence gets long and extends a line length beyond 80-100, continue the sentence on the next line.
+- Similarly try to use "hard word wrapping": if a sentence gets long and extends a line length beyond 80-100 characters, continue the sentence on the next line.

 **Example**